 - Spread onto a pan about 12″ by 8″ lined with non-stick paper.

-- Bake for half an hour or until you can see the tops go golden.
+- Bake the breakfast bars for half an hour or until you can see the tops go golden.

 - Take out of the oven and leave to firm up for 10 minutes.